violetaventura001/exercise-todo-list-cli-with-cloud/README.md

 ## 💻 Installation

 1. Clone this repository: `$ git clone https://github.com/breatheco-de/todo-list-cli-with-cloud`
-2. Install the dependecy packages by typing: `$ pipenv install`
+2. Install the dependecy packages by typing: `$ pipenv install --python 3`
 3. Get inside your virtual environment by typing: `$ pipenv shell`
 4. You can run the project by typing: `$ python src/app.py`
 5. You can also run the tests for the project: `$ python src/test.py`